Metropolitan Plumbing vehicle

 The Definitive Smoke Alarms Guide

-The idea of waking up to a burning home is frightening enough to convince most people to install smoke alarms.
+The thought of waking up to find your home burning around you is frightening enough to convince most people to install smoke alarms.

-Residential properties with working smoke alarms are half as likely to have a fatality in home fires.
+Homes with working smoke alarms are much less likely to result in preventable house fire fatalities.
 This reason alone explains why we need them.

-While a single working smoke alarm is certainly a good start, having multiple interconnected smoke alarms is the ideal solution for optimal protection.
-But with new technology and a variety of hardwired and battery-powered alarms on the market, installing these alarms isn’t so simple anymore.
+While a single working smoke alarm is certainly a good start, it’s also the bare minimum level of protection.
+Installing multiple interconnected smoke alarms is by far the way to go.
+But with new technology and a variety of hardwired and battery-powered alarms on the market, the installation process is perhaps not quite as simple as it once was.

-We’re going to break down everything you need to know about smoke detectors and alarms so you can keep your family safe.
+We’re going to break down everything you need to know about smoke alarms so you can keep your family safe.

 Why Do We Need a Working Smoke Alarm?

-• ACT: All homes built or renovated since 1997 must have at least one mains-powered alarm; photoelectric preferred.
+• ACT: All homes built or renovated since 1997 must have at least one smoke alarm.
+That alarm must be mains-powered and preferably photoelectric.

 • NSW: At least one alarm per level/apartment; mains-powered and interconnected recommended.